My Little Dachshund Survived 4 Nights With Coyotes

 There was one door I was too shy to approach, but finally did knock on, thanks to the relentless pressure from the super wise kids escorting me.

-You guessed it:
+You guessed it.

 The Alameda door.

-A door that would not have been opened if not for the Intuitive Wisdom of “Children”, the ones standing beside me with their innate intuition in tact, confidently knowing that they would again be petting their beloved furry neighbor, Sweetgrass.
+A door that would not have been opened if not for the intuitive wisdom of children, the ones standing beside me with their innate intuition in tact, confidently knowing that they would again be petting their beloved furry neighbor, Sweetgrass.

-So as a word of caution, if, in times of crisis, rampant Logic irrationally invalidates your Hope and Intuition, please remember to stay Balanced by holding Logic in check.
+So, if, in times of crisis, rampant Logic irrationally invalidates your Hope and Intuition, please remember to stay Balanced by holding Logic in check.

 So your true Knowing doesn’t go missing.